BTawaifi/Audio-DeSilencer/README.md

-# AudioDeSilencer
+# Audio DeSilencer

-AudioDeSilencer is a powerful Python package for audio processing that empowers you to detect and remove silence in audio recordings.
+Audio DeSilencer is a powerful Python package for audio processing that empowers you to detect and remove silence in audio recordings.
 Additionally, it provides functionality to facilitate video silence removal using the generated text files.

 ## Features